 Posted on Apr 27, 2021

-If you have any questions for me about the market or real estate in general, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+If you have any other questions about what’s going on in Southern Solano County real estate, don’t hesitate to reach out via phone or email.
+We look forward to hearing from you soon.